-The principal considerations for our determination that performing procedures relating to the interim indefinite-lived intangible asset impairment analysis for the Dickies trademark is a critical audit matter are (i) the significant judgment by management when developing the fair value estimate of the Dickies trademark; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue projections, royalty rate, and discount rate; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the interim impairment analyses for the Timberland reporting unit goodwill, and the annual goodwill and indefinite-lived intangible asset impairment analyses for the Supreme reporting unit goodwill and indefinite-lived trademark intangible asset is a critical audit matter are (i) the significant judgment by management when developing the fair value estimates of the reporting units and the indefinite-lived trademark intangible asset; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue growth throughout the forecast period and market-based discount rates for the Supreme and Timberland reporting units and Supreme indefinite-lived trademark intangible asset, and royalty rates for the Supreme indefinite-lived trademark intangible asset; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's indefinite-lived intangible asset impairment analysis, including controls over the valuation of the Dickies trademark.
-These procedures also included, among others (i) testing management's process for developing the fair value estimate of the Dickies trademark; (ii) evaluating the appropriateness of the relief-from-royalty method used by management; (iii) testing the completeness and accuracy of underlying data used in the relief-from-royalty method; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue projections, royalty rate, and discount rate.
-Evaluating management's assumption related to revenue projections involved evaluating whether the assumption used by management was reasonable considering (i) the current and past performance of the brand; (ii) the consistency with external market and industry data; and (iii) whether the assumption was consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the relief-from-royalty method and (ii) the reasonableness of the royalty rate and discount rate assumptions.
+These procedures included testing the effectiveness of controls relating to management's goodwill and indefinite-lived trademark intangible asset impairment analyses, including controls over the valuation of the Supreme and Timberland reporting units and the Supreme indefinite-lived trademark intangible asset.
+These procedures also included, among others (i) testing management's process for developing the fair value estimates of the Timberland and Supreme reporting units, and the Supreme indefinite-lived trademark intangible asset; (ii) evaluating the appropriateness of the income-based valuation methods for the reporting units and the indefinite-lived trademark intangible asset; (iii) testing the completeness and accuracy of underlying data used in the income-based valuation methods; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue growth throughout the forecast period and market-based discount rates for the Supreme and Timberland reporting units and the Supreme indefinite-lived trademark intangible asset, and royalty rates for the Supreme indefinite-lived trademark intangible asset.
+Evaluating management's assumptions related to the revenue growth throughout the forecast period involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the Supreme and Timberland reporting units and products sold with the Supreme trademarks; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of (i) the appropriateness of the Company's income-based valuation methods for the reporting units and the indefinite-lived trademark intangible asset and (ii) the reasonableness of the royalty rate and market-based discount rate significant assumptions.

-/s/ PricewaterhouseCoopers LLP Greensboro, North Carolina May 22, 2025
+/s/ PricewaterhouseCoopers LLP Greensboro, North Carolina May 23, 2024